jhpyle/docassemble/_docs/twotothree.md

 have active sessions at the time you upgrade the server may lose their data.
 The following procedure will avoid these problems:

-1. Continue to operate your production server with Python 2.7 (the default).
+1. Continue to operate your production server with Python 2.7.
-2. Run two development servers: one that runs Python 2.7 (the default) and one that runs Python 3.6 (setting [`DAPYTHONVERSION`] to 3).
+2. Run two development servers: one that runs Python 2.7 (the default) and one that runs Python 3.6.
    Both should be running **docassemble** version 0.4.0 or above, and both should use some form of [data storage].
 3. Using your two development servers, rewrite your interview code so